No-alcohol beer is having its moment

 Last year, the under 1 per cent alcohol beer category grew about 20 per cent.

-In the 2014/15 year the 1-2.5 per cent alcohol beer category grew 40 per cent year on year; it went on to increase by 80 per cent the following year and then by 75 per cent the year after.
+In the 2014/15 year the 1-2.5% alcohol beer category grew 40 per cent year on year; it went on to increase by 80 per cent the following year and then by 75 per cent the year after.

 Firth said the increase in consumption could partly be attributed to more no-alcohol beers on the market.

-Auckland-based brewing company DB Breweries anticipates it will sell 1.5 million bottles of Heineken Zero, its 0% alcohol beer, over the three months of summer.
+Auckland-based brewing company DB Breweries anticipates it will sell 1.5 million bottles of Heineken 0.0, its 0% alcohol beer, over the three months of summer.

-DB Breweries sales director Paul Millward said low and no-alcohol beer had picked up in popularity with beer drinkers, and sales of its Heineken Zero which it launched in August had since doubled its forecast.
+DB Breweries sales director Paul Millward said low and no-alcohol beer had picked up in popularity with beer drinkers, and sales of its Heineken 0.0 which it launched in August had since doubled its forecast.

 "Some people just love a beer but they don't want alcohol and that's where we've seen it be really successful," Millward said.